angelrodes/save_all_figs/README.md

 # save_all_figs
-Save all opened figs as jpg in Matlab
+Save all figures as jpg